sa-ne/openshift-github-actions/README.md

 ### deploy-openshift.yml

-- Deploy a specified version of OpenShift to AWS.
+- Deploy a specified version of OpenShift to AWS, creating a "bare-bones" OpenShift instance.
 - All deployment metadata is stored in an S3 bucket created in the beginning of the workflow.
 - The kubeadmin user is removed and the `OC_USER` is created.
 - SSH keys are generated, keys are sent to the S3 storage bucket.